 Edward Mitchell Bannister’s Landscapes in Conversation

-March 14, 2025 - May 15, 2025
+March 14, 2025 - April 5, 2026

 Griswold House

 This exhibition, organized in collaboration with Theresa Stokes of the Rhode Island Black Heritage Society, features Edward Bannister’s sketch drawings alongside works by George Inness.
-Visitors are invited to explore the shared language and distinct visions of two pivotal American painters. examine the connections and contrasts between Bannister’s intimate sketches and Inness’s meditative landscapes, highlighting their shared pursuit of beauty and deeper meaning in the American environment.
+Visitors are invited to explore the shared language and distinct visions of two pivotal American painters.
+Examine the connections and contrasts between Bannister’s intimate sketches and Inness’s meditative landscapes, highlighting their shared pursuit of beauty and deeper meaning in the American environment.

 About Edward Bannister